You can do a lot online for free but if you want to do it legally you have to be more selective, and that includes streaming TV and movies.

 - Required speed: ITV Player requires a minimum of 800Kb for standard definition playback, though this is quite low and we would recommend 1.5Mb as a more realistic minimum.

-All4 is Channel 4’s online streaming service.
-It was recently renamed from 4OD and offers the same service under a different name.
+All4 (previously known as 4OD) is Channel 4’s online streaming service.
 It provides a way to watch live TV, catchup TV and boxsets from an app or browser and will play on most devices.

 - Required speed: All4 recommends a minimum broadband speed of 2Mb for SD content.